AntePost/message-analyzer/README.md

 ### Arguments
 - '-i': path to input file (e.g. './input/messages.csv')
 - '-o': output format.
 Takes value 'csv' and 'xlsx'.
-Some operations only allow .csv or don't output files
+Some operations only allow .csv or don't output to a file
 - '-t' - type of the operation.
 Can have following values:
   - 'url': extracts URLs from text field in messages (images, videos, inline URLs)
     - '-u': outputs URLs in one list without subcategories (images, videos, inline URLs)